LegendsOfSky/PearlCalculatorCore/README.md

 ## Tips

 - The calculator take TNT position and pearl Position. and calculates how TNT accelerates the pearl.
-- Use `/log tnt` to obtain the realtime location of TNT entities.
+- Use `/log tnt` to obtain the location of TNT entities.
   - Provided you have fabric carpet mod installed
   - Beware of the spam